How To Winterize Your Home

 If you find gaps, use weatherstrip tape, caulk, and draft guards to fill the areas where cold air can easily leak into your home.

-You can also use window insulation film for an affordable way to keep heat leaking through your windows in the winter months.
+You can also use window insulation film, which is affordable and prevents heat from leaking through your windows in the winter months.

 Prepare Your HVAC System